bzb0079/IBMWatson-Alexa/README.md

 # CloudCloud
-Project files for cloud computing - Group Cloud Cloud
+Project files for cloud computing assignment.
+  -Teach Alexa and IBM Watson new skills.